MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for Internet Explorer 8.

 By default, the user settings of Internet Explorer 8 synchronize between computers.
 Use the policy setting to prevent the user settings for Internet Explorer 8 from synchronization between computers.